Archway Learning Trust and The Nottingham Emmanuel School are committed to providing high quality remote learning. Our intention is to:

 Remote teaching and study time each day – How long can I expect work set by the school to take my child each day?

 We expect that remote education (including remote teaching and independent work) will take students broadly the same number of hours as if they were studying within the school.
 We understand that access to technology may be an issue; so students may have a mixture of online learning and learning away from the computer.
 It is also important that students continue to read both fiction and non-fiction texts and continue to develop the literacy strategies that they have been using in school.
-Click here to link to the NES Reading Strategies and example KIM diagram for tackling new vocabulary.
+Click here to link to the 6 Reading Strategies Images For Students and example KIM diagram for tackling new vocabulary.

 Accessing remote education – How will my child access any online remote education you are providing?